Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 In this hands-on lab, you will learn how to:

 - Create Linux virtual machines in Windows Azure
-- Install and configure an Apache web server with MySql
+- Install and configure an Apache web server with MySQL
 - Install and configure Drupal CMS

 <a name="Prerequisites" />